Difference Between Visual Communication and Non-Verbal Communication

 Visual Communication vs Non Verbal Communication

-Visual communication plays a vital role in retaining enthusiasm and keeping the receivers interested during communication.
+Visual communication is vital in retaining enthusiasm and keeping the receivers interested during communication.
 It is the most ancient mode of communication.
-Visual communication enhances and aids better reception of information among the receivers.
+Visual communication enhances and aids in better reception of information among the receivers.
 This is perfectly suitable while communicating with a larger audience.
-Visual communication techniques should be adopted while communicating a complex and complicated piece of information.
+Visual communication techniques should be adopted while communicating complex and complicated information.

 Non-verbal communication is the act of sharing information without the use of words.
 It uses nonverbal expressions like facial expressions, eye contact, body language, proximity, time, and posture.
 This type of communication came into existence with the study of communication between animals conducted by Charles Darwin.
 Non-verbal communication is believed to unveil more information and details than verbal communication would do.